 SEO consultant’s tip: Check what websites are linking back to your competitor’s websites and, if there are quality sites, try to organize having a link pointing back to your website.

 If you have a product or service and are targeting a particular region, such as a hotel property, then local search analysis may also be important.
 Typically, when you search for a product or service followed by a suburb or city or vice versa, local results will appear merged with organic search listings on Search Engine Results Pages (SERPs).
 You can look at how your competitors have optimized their Google My Business page to help improve your ranking:

 - what categories they have used to describe their business

 - what is the number of links and where they are linking to e.g. directory listings

 - what is the number of reviews and whether they are positive/negative

-SEO consultant’s tip: Like websites, Google prefers Place Pages that are updated regularly with fresh content.
-Look at your competitor’s sites and look at what content they are putting on their site and whether this can be replicated on your Places Page.
+SEO consultant’s tip: Like websites, Google prefers Google My Business Pages that are updated regularly with fresh content.
+Look at your competitor’s sites and look at what content they are putting on their site and whether this can be replicated on your GMB.
 This may include images, videos, brochures, seasonal offers and so forth.

-There is no room for complacency in SEO when you have a business operating in a very competitive and highly saturated market when rankings change daily.
-Our SEO Genesis 10 through to our SEO Edge 20 Package all include a detailed competitor website keyword report.
-Contact one of our SEO consultants to find out more about how we can increase your conversion rate through competitor analysis.
+There is no room for complacency in SEO when you have a business operating in a very competitive and highly saturated market where rankings change daily.
+Contact one of our SEO consultants to find out more about how we can increase your search visibility and conversion rate through competitor analysis.